kanthaus/kanthaus.online/user/pages/20.events/2018-11-08_fs-monthly-meeting/event.en.md

 ---
 title: "Monthly foodsharing meeting"
-date: "2018-11-16 19:00"
+date: "2018-11-08 19:00"
 ---

-Normally we host the monthly meeting of Wurzen's foodsavers every 2nd Thursday a month at 7pm  at Kanthaus.
-This month however, the date changed to the 3rd Thursday - apart from that everything happens as usual.
+The monthly meeting of Wurzen's foodsavers takes place every 2nd Thursday a month at 7pm  at Kanthaus.
 We plan the future of local foodsaving, strengthen our community, share food and spend a nice evening together.
 Be part of it!

 ===